 A crank arm-based power meter measures the forces in the crank arm.
 Several manufacturers make a crank-arm based power meter, however there are a few different ways they go about measuring things.
 In addition, there are left-only crank arms (power meters that measure left leg power only), as well as complete cranksets that can measure left and right leg power.
 When most people talk about crank-arm based power meters, they are referring to left-only crank arms, so let’s start with these.

 A left side crank arm-based power meter doubles your left leg power in order to get a total power figure.
 This method of calculation assumes that both legs produce the same force.
-Stages Cycling, 4iiii Innovations and Pioneer use an OEM left crank arm (such as Shimano or Campagnolo) and attach their power sensor (strain gauges, electronics and battery) to the inside of the crank arm.
+Stages Cycling and 4iiii Innovations use an OEM left crank arm (such as Shimano or Campagnolo) and attach their power sensor (strain gauges, electronics and battery) to the inside of the crank arm.

 Note because the electronics sit on the inside of the crank arm, there exists the possibility of clearance issues with your bike frame (the chainstay).
 So pay special attention to frame compatibility when purchasing these power meter types.